Biopharma_Hero_Update.png

 Midlands

 The Midlands offers one of the most concentrated clinical trials clusters in Europe, centred around Birmingham, and carries out the largest number of cancer trials in the UK.
-The West Midlands is home to one of the UK’s three Advanced Therapy Treatment Centres, established to address the challenges of bringing pioneering products to patients.
+The West Midlands is home to one of the UK’s 3 Advanced Therapy Treatment Centres, established to address the challenges of bringing pioneering products to patients.

 Scotland